core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 The Content-Format of the informative response is set to application/informative-response+cbor, defined in {{content-format}}.
 The payload of the informative response is a CBOR map including the following parameters, whose CBOR labels are defined in {{informative-response-params}}.

 * 'tp_info', with value a CBOR array.
 This includes the transport-specific information required to correctly receive multicast notifications bound to the phantom observation request.
+Typically, this comprises the Token value associated with the group observation, as well as the source and destination addressing information of the related multicast notifications.
 The CBOR array is formatted as defined in {{sssec-transport-specific-encoding}}.
 This parameter MUST be included.

 * 'ph_req', with value the byte serialization of the transport-independent information of the phantom observation request (see {{ssec-server-side-request}}), encoded as a CBOR byte string.
 The value of the CBOR byte string is formatted as defined in {{sssec-transport-independent-encoding}}.